Carlos Gracie: Gracie diet

 Carlos Gracie copied and adapted a nutritional regimen, from the Argentine-French naturist Juan Esteve Dulin, and is now marketed as the Gracie Diet.
 Following the Hippocratean maxim "Let your food be your remedy", Carlos aimed this diet to a system that would primarily prevent illness on days of competition.
 The basic principle of the Gracie Diet is to keep blood pH level neutral by consuming only compatible nutrients at each meal.
 The Gracie Diet is flexible but it definitely recommends a vegetarian diet and adopts abstinence from alcohol and tobacco and sugar.
 He also recommended the use of herbal infusions for various health conditions.

 Personal life

 Carlos Gracie fathered 21 children, 13 of whom earned the rank of black belt in Brazilian Jiu-Jitsu.
 At the time of his death, Carlos Gracie had twenty-one children, one hundred and six grandchildren, and one hundred and twenty-eight great-grandchildren.

 In 2009, Carlos's daughter Reila Gracie (mother of Roger Gracie) published a biography, Carlos Gracie – O Criador De Uma Dinastia; its English translation is titled Carlos Gracie: The Creator of a Dynasty.

 Documentary

 On July 6, 2023, it was announced that ESPN Films is producing a documentary series on the Gracie family directed by Chris Fuller and produced by Greg O'Connor and Guy Ritchie.

 Instructor lineage

-Kanō Jigorō → Mitsuyo "Count Koma" Maeda → Carlos Gracie Sr.
+Kanō Jigorō → Mitsuyo "Count Koma" Maeda Jaycentho Ferro → Donato Pires Dos Reis → Carlos Gracie Sr.